Finding love in Sass and Susy with a Compass

 How to get Started (Installation and Usage)

-We’ll have to accomplish two important steps (a) Install Compass and (b) Install Sass and of course, make them working.
+We’ll have to accomplish two important steps (a) Install Compass and (b) Install Sass.
 Both Compass and Sass require you to have Ruby installed.
-Make sure you have rubygems version 1.3 or greater by running “gem -v” in your Terminal (or Command Line).
+Make sure you have rubygems version 1.3 or greater by running gem -v in your Terminal (or Command Line).
 I’m on Mac OS X but the commands should be same for Linux users and eventually hope Windows users can do the same.

 INSTALL Compass